 Terri Linn Davis is an MFA student at Southern Connecticut State University.
 She is the recipient of the Jack and Annie Smith Poets and Painters Award (2018).
 Her poems appear in Folio, Ghost City Review andPersephone's Daughters Literary Magazine.
 She lives in Milford, Connecticut with her partner, Adam, and their two sons.
 You can find her on Twitter @TerriLinnDavis or on her website terrilinndavis.com

-Be sure to check out Terri Linn’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Terri Linn’s poetry in Issue Three of Orson’s Review.